Special Education (M.Ed.)

 Review important information about application fees.

-- $20 nonrefundable certificate fee (if applying to one of the certificate programs)
+- $20 nonrefundable certificate application fee (if applying to one of the certificate programs)

 -